isomerpages/mlaw-corp/news/press-releases/_posts/2019-09-19-Public-Consultation-on-the-Recommendations-from-the-Committee-to-Review-and-Enhance-Reforms-in-the-Family-Justice-System.md

 <li>Facilitate access to more affordable legal services in order to enhance access to justice.</li>
  </ul>
  </li>
-<li> Providing more protection for persons without mental capacity and more support for their caregivers
+<li style="font-weight:bold"> Providing more protection for persons without mental capacity and more support for their caregivers
 <ul>
  <li>Simplify the deputyship application process to make it simpler and more affordable for caregivers who require deputyship powers.</li>
  <li>Provide training and support for appointed and prospective deputies to better understand their role and obligations.</li>